longnnt/react-hook/README.md

 1.What are sematic tags
 2.Position relative and postion absolute
 3.What is flexbox
+- using for layout
+- have flex containter and flex items
-4.What is boxModel
+- flex container have main axis (x) and cross axis(y) 4.What is boxModel
 5.What is Eventloop
 6.What is DOM